simoninireland/simplicial/doc/glossary.rst

       The 0-simplices that lie at the "base" of a :term:`simplex`.
 A simplex of :term:`order` k has (k + 1) 0-simplices in its basis.

+   boundary
+      The set of faces of a :term:`simplex`.

    boundary operator
       A linear operator taking k-simplices to the their (k-1)-simplex faces.
 The boundary operator extends to sets (chains) of k-simplices,